Pilot’s guide to flying in Class E and G airspace (video tip)

 The vast majority of airspace below 18,000′ in the US is classified as either Class E or Class G and does not require communication with ATC to enter when flying in VFR conditions.
 This video explores how you can identify the boundaries of Class E and G airspace on a sectional chart and the operational considerations when flying in each.

-The video tip is from Sporty’s 2023 Learn to Fly Course
+This video clip below is from Sporty’s complete Learn to Fly Course.

 Latest posts by Bret Koebbe (see all)